PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed "Matches Played" and "Matches Won" calling cards from not being able to be applied

-- Fixed crosshair preview image not cycling properly on certain occasions\
+- Fixed crosshair preview image not cycling properly on certain occasions

+- Fixed end of round chat messages sending if the chat box contained no text

 - Fixed missing ammo count text when using a weapon with no magazine on the text ammo style